NoraCodes/nora.codes/content/post/pdf_embedding_attacks.md

 - Hacking
 - Programming
 - JavaScript
+description: Turns out, it's possible to embed files that automatically execute as soon as a PDF is opened, making it an optimal malware delivery mechanism.
 ---

 PDF, or Portable Document Format, is an incredibly complex file format, governed by many